calebmsword/javascript-notes/deep-clone.md

  - My algorithm can be enhanced with a "customizer", which is a function that allows the user to inject custom logic.
 With the customizer, the user can support additional types and override many design decisions if they would like restrictions on what can be cloned.

 However, I made my algorithm flexible, perhaps too flexible.
 I wanted the user to clone anything without causing exceptions to the call stack.
 Instead, any failures to perform a clone are noisily logged.
 Here are some of the concessions my algorithm makes for this purpose:
- - WeakMaps or WeakSets are "cloned" as empty objects.
+ - `WeakMap`s or `WeakSet`s are "cloned" as empty objects.
 When this happens, warnings are noisily logged.
  - Methods are copied over directly.
 They are not cloned.
 Whenever this occurs, a warning is noisily logged.
- - My algorithm detects types using `Object.prototype.toString.call`.
-When unsupported types are detected, the algorithm does not throw an error.
+ - When unsupported types are detected, the algorithm does not throw an error.
 They are copied as empty objects and a warning is noisily logged.
  - The algorithm copies property descriptors which contain property accessors.
 When this happens, a warning is noisily logged.

 My algorithm also fails to clone any of the types listed [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#webapi_types) even though `structuredClone` does.
+You should also know that my algorithm detects types using `Object.prototype.toString.call`.
+This is not a 100% reliable method for detecting native JavaScript types.

-The algorithm was heavily inspired by Lodash's [cloneDeep](https://lodash.com/docs/4.17.15#cloneDeep) method.
+The algorithm is a heavily modified version of the Lodash's [cloneDeep](https://lodash.com/docs/4.17.15#cloneDeep) method.
+Huge thanks to the developers of that library.